 Fiftify: Your Partner in Success

-If you need more control, set rules for routing orders by location, carrier, or stock level.
-That way, you ship from the best place and protect your margins.
-You can also treat Fiftify like a management order system for daily tasks, since it keeps order status, inventory, and updates in one place.
+Teams can set rules by warehouse, carrier, or stock level.
+That helps you ship from the right location and protect margin on each order.
+Fiftify also works as a management order system for daily tasks, with notes, updates, and actions in one place.

-• Track stock in real time and get low-stock alerts across all channels, so you avoid overselling.
+- Track stock in real time and get low-stock alerts across channels.
+That helps you avoid overselling and stock gaps.

-• Use clear reports to plan demand, manage suppliers, and restock on time, so you keep top items available.
+- Use reports to plan demand, manage suppliers, and restock on time.
+Top products stay available when buyers want them.

-• Support repeatable tasks with a work order management system approach, so your team follows consistent pick, pack, and ship steps.
+- Run repeatable tasks with a work order management system approach.
+Pick, pack, and ship steps stay clear for every team member.

-See more at Fiftify and improve your operations today.
+See more at Fiftify and start improving your operations today.

 Conclusion: Powering E-commerce Growth with Smart Order Management